EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Conclusion and Future Work

-We introduce a novel approach using \textit{transformers/recurrent networks} to predict the full-body human intent or behavior in the form of trajectory/gaits based on historical gait sequences, which drastically improves accuracy compared to SOTA.
+We introduce a novel approach using \textit{Transformer Attention Networks} to predict the full-body human intent or behavior in the form of trajectory/gaits based on historical gait sequences.
 We also present a novel navigation planning algorithm based on deep reinforcement learning that takes into consideration the environment, human intent, and the robot's reactionary impact on human behavior.
 Our method explicitly considers pedestrian behavior in crowds and the robot's impact on the environment and the uncertainty in the robot's sensor suite.
-Finally, we introduce an adaptive spatial density function to represent the proximal constraints for humans that captures humans' unique personal comfort space in terms of pose, intent, and emotion.
+Finally, our adaptive spatial density function to represent the proximal constraints for pedestrians captures their unique, personal comfort space in terms of pose, intent, and emotion.
+In the future, we plan to develop a platform to model pedestrian gaits that embody emotion to help benchmark emotion-guided social robot navigation algorithms.
+We also intend to extend our work to include other markers of emotion (such as facial expressions), specifically to address static pedestrians.

 { }